Bikeman868/UrlRewrite.Net/README.md

 You can optionally integrate the Rewrite Module with an IoC container.
 You might do this if you want to:
 * Extend the Rewrite Module with custom application specific logic and those classes use dependency injection.
 * Change the standard behaviour of the Rewrite Module by supplying a different implementation of some of its internal classes.
-* You want to register interfaces in your rules and have these resolve to concrete types at runtime.
+* Register interfaces in your rules and have these resolve to concrete types at runtime so that you can unit test your rewrite rules.

 To integrate your IoC container you need to:
 * Implement `UrlRewrite.Interfaces.IFactory` in a way that uses your container to resolve interfaces into concrete classes.